Diyshift/3D-Printer/Trident Corner Cam/Readme.md

 ### Instructions:

-  * Mount Top Bracket to extrusions using M3x8 SHCS and hammer nuts.
+  * Mount Top Bracket to extrusions using M3x8 SHCS and hammer nuts. *this version is for left side mount only
   * Install Heatset in Yoke then attach to Top Bracket using M3x6 BHCS.
   * Insert FFC cable into the Pi cam module and secure.
   * Pass FFC cable through rectangular slot in bottom of Cam Body.